msotho/msotho/README.md

 - 👋 Hi, I’m Sechaba Mofokeng
-- 👀 I’m interested in Kotlin, Typescript, Python and SQL.
+- 👀 I’m interested in Kotlin, Typescript, Python and SQL
-- 🌱 Google Cloud
+- 🌱 Google Cloud and Rust
 - 📫 You can reach me on twitter: @SechabaWorld